Take a Fresh Look at Recommender Systems from an Evaluation Standpoint: Data Leakage

 This leads to the next question: \textit{Why the popularity baseline in academic research is evaluated in this way?} The reason is simple.
-We want to ensure a ``fair comparison'', where all models are expected to use the same training set.
+We want to ensure a ``fair comparison'', where all models are expected to learn from the same training set, and to be evaluated on the same test set.
 Basically, our machine learning- or deep learning-based models are trained on the training set and evaluated on the test set.
 The popularity baseline is treated as a trivial machine learning model.
-It takes in all instances in the training set and produces a ranking by the ill-defined popularity for the purpose of ``fair comparion'' with others.
-Then, \textit{if the simplest baseline is not evaluated in a proper manner, what about the other more complex models?} The answer is no as well.
+It takes in all instances in the training set and produces a ranking by the ill-defined popularity for the purpose of ``fair comparison'' with others.
+In fact, it is not difficult to simulate a popularity ranking along timeline with scheduled updates, as a non-personalized recommendation method.
+However, due to the presumed requirement of ``fair comparison'', all the training and test instances are processed in the same way in an experimental comparison.

-Unfortunately, due to the leave-one-out data partition scheme, all offline models suffer from the same issue as the ill-defined popularity: accessing future data that is impossible to access in reality.
-Formally, this is known as data leakage in machine learning, and \citet{dataLeakage} offers a detailed study on this topic in the context of RecSys.
-From this perspective, the more complex models may not be evaluated in a practical manner as they access future data, unless the data partition scheme leads to no (or at least minimum) data leakage.
+Unfortunately, due to the leave-one-out data partition scheme, all machine learning-based or deep learning-based models suffer from the same issue: accessing future data that is impossible to access in reality.
+Formally, this is known as data leakage in machine learning. \citet{dataLeakage} offer a detailed study on this topic in the context of RecSys, and~\citet{futureItemRec} also observe data leakage in their evaluation.
+If a dataset covers a long time period, the items (\eg movie, product, restaurant) are not all available for interaction at the very beginning of the entire time period, and users' last interactions may occur at any time points.
+Hence, data leakage is unavoidable if random or leave-one-out data splits are adopted on such datasets.
+From this perspective, both the simple model like popularity and the more complex models may not be evaluated in a practical manner because they access future data, unless the data partition scheme leads to no (or at least minimum) data leakage.
 For example, if the dataset is partitioned by an absolute time point (\ie all interactions occurred before $t_s$ are training data, after are test data), then there is no data leakage.
-Reported in~\cite{dataLeakage}, a major impact of data leakage is that the model accuracies reported in the literature is incomparable.
+Table~\ref{tab:datasplit} shows fewer than 20\% of papers use single time point split.